Chanty

 We all have that one coworker who loves to chat.
 While it’s important to build relationships and socialize with your colleagues, too much small talk can quickly turn into a time waster.

 The solution: Set boundaries with your chatty coworkers.
 Politely let them know when you’re busy or need to focus and suggest catching up during lunch or after work hours.
+You can also set up your communication platform to send a ‘Do Not Disturb’ signal or setting, which will help to reduce interruptions.
+This lets your colleagues know when you’re in work mode and helps to cut down on distractions.

 6. Procrastination